by CSyphrett, Martin Maenza and Doc Quantum

 “What are you doing?” she protested, her voice filled with concern.

 Belmont’s eyes focused ahead, his grip tightening around his whip.
 “It’s better if you close your eyes,” he advised, cracking his whip around the railing opposite to where he stood.
 “If I miss, you won’t have time to brace yourself for the fall.”
-Without hesitation, Belmont positioned himself on the rail and took a daring leap into the unknown.
+Positioning himself on the rail, Belmont then took a daring leap into the unknown.

 Abby’s stomach churned as the ground vanished beneath them, replaced by a terrifying rush of air.
-When she’d agreed to become a teacher at the Grimoire Academy, she had never imagined finding herself entangled in such wild and perilous adventures.
+When she had agreed to become a teacher at the Grimoire Academy, she could never have imagined finding herself entangled in such wild and perilous adventures.
 All she longed for was to put an end to all of this and go back home to Houma, where she could wait for her lost love’s return in peace.

 Abby couldn’t help but feel the thrill from her position on his shoulder, the adrenaline coursing through her veins.
-“What a ride!” she exclaimed, her voice filled with a mixture of fear and excitement.
+“What a ride!” she exclaimed.

 “We’re not done yet!”
-Belmont muttered, knowing they had no time to revel in the adrenaline rush.
-He swiftly bent at the waist and pushed off, sending their bodies tumbling end over end.
-With impeccable precision, he landed with one foot on a rail before tightly gripping the bottom of the next flight of stairs leading to their ultimate destination.
+Belmont muttered as they reached the apex of their ascent.
+Then, with impeccable precision, he landed with one foot on a rail before tightly gripping the bottom of the next flight of stairs leading to their ultimate destination.

-The agile old man yanked them up to the next floor as smoothly as possible, then paused to let Abby regain her footing and orientation.
-“Are you okay?” he asked.
+The deceptively agile old man yanked them up to the next floor as smoothly as possible, then paused to let Abby regain her footing and orientation.
+“Are you all right?” he asked.

 She nodded furiously, unable to form words as she gasped for air.

 Belmont offered her a brief nod of approval before urging her onward.
 “Good!
-Come, we’re not done yet.”
-Determination etched on his face, Belmont pressed forward, ascending the last set of stairs where a locked door awaited them.
+Now come, we’re not done yet.”
+He pressed forward with determination, ascending the last set of stairs where a locked door awaited them.

-“What now?”
-Abby asked, her voice tinged with urgency.
+“What now?” she asked, her voice tinged with urgency.

 “We use the secret key to open the door,” Belmont replied simply, retrieving from his shirt pocket a red card with an intricate sun inscribed on the back.